afroisalreadyinu/practical-ansible-intro/readme.md

 ## Vault

-Vault is the built-in mechanism offered by Ansible for encoding files that contain sensitive data such as passwords.
-It is extremely easy to use, as witnessed by the [brevity of the official documentation](http://docs.ansible.com/playbooks_vault.html).
+The password file that is included with `include_vars` in the playbook `deploy_app.yml` is encoded using a built-in Ansible feature named Vault.
+Vault is extremely easy to use, as witnessed by the [brevity of the official documentation](http://docs.ansible.com/playbooks_vault.html).
 You can create an encoded file that contains variables using the following
 command:

     ansible-vault create password.yml

-You will be prompted for password that will be used to encode the file, and then dropped into the editor specified by the `EDITOR` environment variable (most probably vi or vim if you didn't set it somewhere).
+You will be prompted for a password that will be used to encode the file, and then dropped into the editor specified by the `EDITOR` environment variable (most probably vi or vim if you didn't set it somewhere).
 You can edit or rekey (i.e. change the password for) this